“Every good and perfect gift is from above”

 Do you like a boyfriend or girlfriend?
 Idol!

 Ministry or talent?
 Idols!

 Do you enjoy church?
 Preaching?
 Volunteering?
 Missionary work?
 Idol, idol, idol, idol!
 Even our struggles can be mistaken as idols.
 Drug and alcohol abuse?
 Porn, legalism, and status?
 Perfectionism, unforgiveness, impatience, and uber-criticism?
 Our struggles are not idols!
 They’re struggles!

 “You worship that idol rather than God!” they’ll say.
 But why do they do this?
 Simple.
 It’s because they find their own identity in how well they’re doing at not having idols.
 It’s a fleshy comparison game cloaked from the pulpit, book pages, and internet posts.
 So what’s their greatest idol?

 That’s no way to live.

 A prayer for you: Dad, there are times I forget that I’m currently enjoying the very things and people I’ve prayed for.
 I asked you for a family, a home, a business, good health, sobriety, and a greater knowledge of your grace.
-You’ve given me these wonderful gifts, and more, in spades!
+You’ve given me these wonderful gifts in spades!
 I’m exceedingly grateful!
 Right now, I lift up all who are reading this, directly to you.
 So many of these dear people have faced modern-day idol-worship teaching.
 Fear, guilt, condemnation, and religious manipulation has caused them so much stress and pain.
 Some have even forgotten HOW to enjoy their life.
-They’re afraid of making idols.
-Let them know that’s not possible, as your child.
-You want them to enjoy what you’ve given them to the fullest, and abundantly!
+They’re too afraid of making idols.
+Let them know that’s not possible as your child.
+You want them to enjoy what you’ve given them to the fullest, and abundantly.
 Remind them that you get pleasure from THEM getting pleasure.
 In Christ’s name I pray, amen.

 This devotional is from my upcoming book, The Christian Identity, Volume 3.
 Check out my other bestselling books here!